Q: When should I apply for admission of my child to Ridgewood?

 Q: What is the registration/admission process for new students who are placed on a waiting list?

 Wait-listed students may apply for admission and complete testing.
-When a space becomes available, provided the student has been accepted, registration forms will then need to be completed and the $100 registration fee paid before the student is formally enrolled at Ridgewood School.
+When a space becomes available, provided the student has been accepted, registration forms will need to be completed and the $100 registration fee paid before the student is formally enrolled at Ridgewood School.

 Q: Are students required to re-apply the year following placement on the waiting list?